-Posterior probability distribution
+■ Posterior probability distribution

 Given a measurement, what was the switch setting?
 We've seen that because of variability in the measurement, it is impossible to answer this question correctly every time just from the data.
 However, we can ask how the decision should be made so that an observer is correct as often as possible (equivalent to minimizing the probability of error).
-More precisely, we can ask:
+So we ask: